Shubham-thakur282/ecommerce-graphql-api/readme.md

 # GraphQL API with MongoDB

-This project demonstrates a simple GraphQL API using MongoDB with Mongoose.
+This project demonstrates a simple GraphQL API using Nodejs , ExpressJs and MongoDB with Mongoose.

 ## Installation